 "We've had 100-plus each day at least," Dixon said.

 She added that the organization has been selling season passes.
 Those go for $200 per family and $75 for individuals.

 There's also a punch card granting 12 days of skiing for $50.
-Unfortunately, that was equivalent to a season pass last winter, when the slope was open for only 11 days of skiing.

 With sufficient snow and strong attendance, however, comes a need for additional volunteer help.
 The slope is open from Thursdays through Sundays and whenever school is out, and Dixon said Living Memorial Park Snow Sports is "always hungry for volunteers" to fill those shifts.

 Anyone interested in helping can reach her at 802-254-9541 or via e-mail at firstname.lastname@example.org.
 Also, Living Memorial Park Snow Sports President Milton Gilmore can be reached at 802-257-4074.

 The organization has been getting some much-needed help from local high-school students.